-Tortilla Española is a dish made with thinly sliced potatoes and onions, slowly cooked in olive oil, then pan fried with scrambled eggs.
+Tortilla Española is a dish made with thinly sliced potatoes and onions, slowly cooked in olive oil, then pan-fried with scrambled eggs.
 Those few ingredients come together in a way that defies their simplicity.

-The tortilla is most frequently served room temperature at any time of the day.
+The tortilla is most frequently served at room temperature at any time of the day.
 It has a creamy texture that made me swear there was cheese in there somewhere.
-But no, a traditional Tortilla Española is very simple comfort food that honestly doesn’t need much dressing up.
+But no, a traditional Tortilla Española is a very simple comfort food that honestly doesn’t need much dressing up.

 Occasionally you will find a slice of tortilla atop a piece of bread slathered with aioli sauce as part of a Tapas menu, or made into a sandwich for a heartier lunch or dinner.

 All of that said, it’s difficult not to stray and try a little variation, which is what we’ve done with the addition of Mexican Chorizo Sausage.

 We opted for the Mexican Chorizo version specifically because it crumbles very easily, and adds just a touch of additional flavor without overwhelming the other ingredients.